MadRajib/Code_snippets-1/coding_problems/dp/readme.md

 Explanation: As there is only one matrix so, there is no cost of multiplication.
 ```

+Apporach:
+1. Find i & j
+1. Find the base condition
+1. loop from k to have two partitions
+1. from temporary ans build the actual ans

 ```cpp
 class Solution {
   public: